techno-user314/camvad-auto-editor/README.md

 These give access to advanced settings, and it is recommended that you leave them at their default values.
 However, in some cases, adjusting these can create a better edit, so they are provided for the adventurous user.
 Fair warning: They can take some experimentation to get right.
 # Installing CamVAD
 ## From a Release
+1. Download the zip for your operating system from the [releases page](https://github.com/techno-user314/camvad-editor/releases).
+2. Unpack the zip file.
+3. Navigate into the unpacked file and run the CamVAD executable.
 ## From Source
+1. Set up a Python environment (Python version >3.13)
+2. Install dependancies:
+   - NumPy
+   - Pandas
+   - PyQt6
+   - SoundFile
+4. Download the source code
+5. Unpack source, and run main.py